 Twins, triplets etc. are brought into life by the same instance of E67 Birth.
 This is not intended for use with general Natural History material, only people.
-There is no explicit method for modelling conception and gestation except by using extensions.
+There is no explicit method for modelling conception and expectation expectations are extensions.

+and gestation except by using extensions.